Asdrúbal Cabrera

-Asdrúbal José Cabrera ([asˈðɾuβal kaˈβɾeɾa]; born November 13, 1985) is a Venezuelan-American professional baseball infielder who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Cleveland Indians, Washington Nationals, Tampa Bay Rays, New York Mets, Philadelphia Phillies, Texas Rangers, Arizona Diamondbacks and Cincinnati Reds.
+Asdrúbal José Cabrera ([asˈðɾuβal kaˈβɾeɾa]; born November 13, 1985) is a Venezuelan-American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Cleveland Indians, Washington Nationals, Tampa Bay Rays, New York Mets, Philadelphia Phillies, Texas Rangers, Arizona Diamondbacks, and Cincinnati Reds.
 Cabrera, a switch hitter, is a two-time All-Star.
 He was primarily a middle infielder for most of his career, but transitioned to playing more third base during the 2017 season and began playing first base late in the 2019 season.

 Early life

 Cabrera was raised by his parents, Asdrúbal, a truck driver, and Zunilde, a homemaker, in Puerto la Cruz, Venezuela.
 According to his family, Cabrera began switch hitting at three years old.
 In his youth, Cabrera closely followed Venezuelan shortstop Omar Vizquel's career.
 At 15 or 16 years old, he made a deal with his father that he would leave school and focus on baseball.
 If he were not signed within a year, he would return to school.
 At 15 years old he caught the attention of Seattle Mariners scout Emilio Carrasquel.